 On December 9, the Arrowverse will begin its annual crossover event.
 Entitled "Elseworlds," this year will give fans its first glimpse of Gotham City and the debut of Batwoman (Ruby Rose).
 If that weren't enough, they will also experience a blast from the past in the form of John Wesley Shipp wearing his 1990 Flash costume.
 While we are yet uncertain if this is the same Barry Allen from years ago or Jay Garrick in an alternate costume, we are excited.
 The 1990 Flash series, even though short-lived, was amazing, and here are five "Flash Facts" as to why.

 In 2018, accurate comic costumes are somewhat the norm.
 Other than the modern tweak here or there, everyone looks like a panel come to life.
 Back in 1990, not so much.
 Even the iconic 1989 Tim Burton Batman movie was all black body armor.
 Initially, CBS didn't want Barry Allen to HAVE a costume, just a gray sweatsuit.
 Cooler heads prevailed, and we received the Scarlet Speedster in all his redness.
 Sure, it would be better if he had the yellow boots, but since we got a great mask and that iconic symbol, I am willing to make a concession.

 MARK HAMILL AS THE TRICKSTER

 "Elseworlds" looks to be an insane ride throughout the DC Universe.
-For those that were around to watch the original series, you'll get a bit of nostalgia.
-For those that weren't, you'll get to see the original Barry Allen (maybe) in action, costume and all.
+For those who were around to watch the original series, you'll get a bit of nostalgia.
+For those who weren't, you'll get to see the original Barry Allen (maybe) in action, costume and all.
 Take it from us.
 You won't be disappointed.